Brain or Heart?

-Finding out that our parents are flawed can be a harsh wake up call to reality.
+Finding out that our parents are flawed can be a harsh wake-up call to reality.
 Our parents are not perfect, they are flawed and are made to make mistakes, because to err is human.
-So, forgive them of their flaws, they did the best they could with what they knew.
-Its a cycle passed on by generations in families and this cycle can be broken, and it can only be broken by you.
+So, forgive them for their flaws, they did the best they could with what they knew.
+Its a cycle passed on by generations in families.
+This cycle can be broken, and it can only be broken by you.

 Now, I would like to introduce you to your heart.
 Your heart is another organ that pumps blood through the circulatory system by rhythmic contractions and dilations.
-Another meaning can also be the central and inner most part of something.
-Your heart is the centre and inner most part of you.
+Another meaning can also be the central and innermost part of something.
+Your heart is the center and the innermost part of you.
 Learning to distinguish between what your heart is saying to you and what your brain is saying to you takes practice, courage and dedication.

 What is your inner monologue?
 What do you say to yourself on a daily basis?
 Are you hard on yourself?
 Learn to distinguish when negative self-talk arises, that this is from your brain and not from your heart.
 Negative self-talk is a learned belief followed by negative learned behavior.
 This can be absolutely re-programmed and re-learned!
 Your heart is never wrong.
 Your heart is where the real you lays.
 Learning your true self can be quite a challenge and takes courage and dedication, but, it can’t be done alone.
 With support from a life coach, mentor or therapist you can uncover the real you and make better, healthier, more suiting choices for yourself.
 Uncovering your true nature is a gift you give yourself and those of us who choose it are truly blessed!